 Where a password manager sets itself apart in terms of security are features like 2FA, dark web monitoring, and other premium features.
 At SplashID’s price point, I would like to see dark web monitoring offered, but this feature isn’t available.
 I also find its 2FA functionality more limited than I’d prefer.

-SplashID stands out in its offering of Key Safe.
-Essentially, you can have your information stored on a physical USB rather than on a device, server, or in the cloud.
-This is undoubtedly the most secure way to protect your data from breaches.
+However, SplashID stands out in its offering of Key Safe.
+Essentially, you can have your information stored on a physical USB drive rather than on a device, server, or in the cloud.
+This is a great and secure way to protect your data from breaches — the only way to steal your data is to physically slip it out of your pocket.

 That said, what you gain in security, you lose in efficiency.
 It’s inconvenient to carry around a USB and plug it into your computer whenever you need to log in.
 And this feature carries an additional one-time fee of at least $49.95.
-While I like to see password managers offer these high-end security features, it appeals to a niche user base, so I don’t consider it much of a pro.
+While I like to see password managers offer these high-end security features, it appeals to an admittedly niche user base.

 SplashID offers 2FA via SMS and email, and it’s easy to set up, but SplashID lacks more modern options.

 As far as 2FA goes, SMS and email are dated authentication methods.
-Typically, I like to see password managers at least offer 2FA via the authenticator app, which SplashID does.
-Ideally, though, premium password managers should offer biometric 2FA.
+Typically, I like to see password managers at least offer 2FA via the authenticator app, and SplashID does.
+However, many premium password managers offer biometric 2FA.
 Biometric capabilities such as FaceID and fingerprints are so readily available on modern devices that password managers should be able to keep up.

 SplashID’s greatest drawback is its poor autofill capabilities.
-On top of that, it offers a poor UX that is disorganized and clunky.
+On top of that, it offers a disjointed UX which is disorganized and clunky.

 While I think there are better options, enough people pay for this service to keep it afloat.
 I encourage you to take it for a spin and see if SplashID — with a free version and 30-day trial of the premium plan — is for you.